I love to share my years of experience working in my garden to help others better enjoy tending their own.

 Keep the tulip bulbs chilled after they arrive, though some come pre-chilled.
 This can be done by placing them in a paper bag and keeping them in the refrigerator for six to eight weeks.
 This coolness will help ensure that the bulbs will trigger and give top performance.

-Tulips can grow in most types of soil, although they prefer a sandy soil rich in organic materials.
+Tulips can grow in most types of soil, although they prefer sandy soil rich in organic materials.
 Tulips do poorly in clay soil.
 If your soil is clay, add some organic materials, as well as a bit of sand.
 This will improve the texture of the soil.

 Tulips strive in fast-draining soil that dries quickly.
 They do poorly in wet soil, as it can cause the bulb to rot.

-Digging the Hole to Plant the Tulip
+Dig the Hole to Plant the Tulip

 Dig holes 2 1/2 to 3 times as deep as the bulb is wide, usually about 4 to 6 inches deep.
 In mild-winter climates, plant deeper—up to 8 to 12 inches deep.
 Leave 4 to 6 inches between each tulip bulb.